*If you want to start at the BEGINNING of my pregnancy posts, click here!*

 I know it’s probably too early to see the baby via ultrasound, but I want one anyway, so I am going to tell them two lies so they give me one.

 Lie #2: “I have lots of cramping on one side and I’m worried it’s ectopic.” – don’t really think this is true.
-Also, ectopic = when baby doesn’t implant in your uterus, but somewhere else like fallopian tube.
+Ectopic = when baby doesn’t implant properly in your uterus, but rather somewhere else like a fallopian tube.
 Ectopic pregnancies are incredibly dangerous and usually accompanied by bleeding and heavy, painful cramping.

 The main reason I wanted a checkup and ultrasound week five was because I was LEAVING at the end of week five for Michigan, where I would stay for THREE WHOLE WEEKS.